-- commission revenue comprising the spread between the cost of foreign currency and the proceeds received from the sale of such currencies.
-The amount of this spread is based on competitive conditions and the convenience and value added services offered, particularly through CEIFX. - fee revenue comprising the following: - international exchange fees, including foreign currency (banknote) exchange, foreign traveller's cheques, foreign drafts, cheque collections and foreign wire transfers; - fees collected on payroll cheque cashing transactions.
+- Commission revenue is comprised of the spread between the cost and selling price of foreign currency products, including bank notes, wire transmissions, cheque collections and draft issuances and the revaluation of foreign exchange positions to market value, combined with the net gain or loss from foreign currency forward contracts used to offset the revaluation of inventory positions and commissions paid to downstream financial institutions on the sale and purchase of currency products.
+The amount of this spread is based on competitive conditions and the convenience and value added services offered. - Fee revenue comprising the following: - International exchange fees, including foreign currency (banknote) exchange, foreign traveller's cheques, foreign drafts, cheque collections and foreign wire transfers; - Fees collected on payroll cheque cashing transactions.